About

 Grace and Peace Studio is the visible form of what has been forming for a long time.
 The work has been happening in private rooms and small congregations and on motorcycles and in memory care hallways for years.
 The studio is not a new direction.
 It is what the calling has been pulling toward all along.

-Marc is a sociologist by training, a musician by practice, and a minister by formation.
+I am a sociologist by training, a musician by practice, and a minister by formation.
 The studio brings the ministry and the music together under one roof.
-Marc has been shaped by many faiths since youth.
-Christian foundation.
-Exposure to and respect for traditions across the world's religions.
-A sociologist's understanding that culture and cultural difference matter, and that no one tradition holds a monopoly on truth or on the questions worth asking.
+I have been shaped by many faiths since 1976.
+Christian foundation, deepened by exposure to and respect for traditions across the world’s religions, and grounded in a sociologist’s understanding that culture and cultural difference matter, and that no one tradition holds a monopoly on truth or on the questions worth asking.
 The studio is fully open.
-All are welcome.
-People from every tradition and from no tradition at all.
-Marc does not cut down other faiths.
-He respects what other people carry.
-What he brings is the Word of God and Jesus in a non-performative way, in language people can recognize, in rooms where they can turn toward something true.
+People from every tradition and from no tradition at all are welcome here.
+I do not cut down other faiths.
+I respect what other people carry.
+What I bring is the Word of God and Jesus in a non-performative way, in language people can recognize, in rooms where they can turn toward something true.

 Grace and Peace.